National Agreement of 1903

-The National Agreement of 1903 was a peace treaty between the American League and National League that ended the "baseball war" and established the modern structure of Major League Baseball.
-The agreement, negotiated primarily by American League president Ban Johnson and key owners including Charles Comiskey, codified the reserve clause system that would control player movement for the next seven decades.
+The National Agreement of 1903 ended the "baseball war" between the American League and National League and established the structure now known as Major League Baseball (MLB), although the two leagues remained independent legal entities until 2000.
+The agreement, negotiated primarily by American League president Ban Johnson and key owners including Charles Comiskey, codified the reserve clause system that controlled player movement for the next seven decades.

 Background

-The American League, founded in 1901 under Ban Johnson's leadership, had challenged the National League's monopoly by raiding its rosters and placing franchises in National League cities.
+The American League (AL), founded in 1901 under Ban Johnson's leadership, had challenged the baseball monopoly of the National League (NL) by raiding its rosters and placing franchises in National League cities.
 After two years of costly competition for players, both leagues recognized the need for a peace agreement to stabilize the business of baseball.